Cc618/Alpha/README.md

 ```

 ### Alpha (Ascii Art banner)
-Note that code in the image is minimized (click on the image to view the full code).
+Note that code in the preview is minimized (click on the image to view the full code).

 [![Go to source](res/alpha_banner.png "Go to source")](examples/alpha.alpha)